ionic-team/ionic-docs/versioned_docs/version-v5/angular/testing.md

 ### Pages and Components

-Pages are just Angular components.
+Simply said, pages are Angular components.
 Thus, pages and components are both tested using <a href="https://angular.io/guide/testing#component-test-basics">Angular's Component Testing</a> guidelines.

 Since pages and components contain both TypeScript code and HTML template markup it is possible to perform both component class testing and component DOM testing.
 When a page is created, the template test that is generated looks like this: